-There are many ways that you can volunteer for CAP - at the shelter, at CAP's Low Cost Vaccination/Wellness Clinic, special events and even in your home.
-Here are just a few possibilities - read more about becoming a volunteer on the Volunteer Process page.
+There are many ways that you can volunteer with CAP.
+Here are just a few possibilities!
+You can read more about how to become a volunteer on the Volunteer Process page.

 Shelter Animal Caretaker

-CAP’s staff spends each day providing quality care for every animal that comes to our shelter.
-These days can be very long and overwhelming, especially in the spring and summer when hundreds of puppies and kittens are surrendered.
-Volunteers in the shelter are invaluable to the animals and the shelter staff as they give their time walking dogs, assisting potential adopters, washing dishes, doing laundry, unfolding newspapers and performing other tasks that all contribute to providing a happy, healthy environment for the animals.
+CAP staff spends each day providing quality care for every animal that comes to our shelter, but these days can be long and overwhelming.
+Volunteers are invaluable to the animals and the shelter staff as they give their time walking dogs, washing dishes, doing laundry, cleaning kennels, and other tasks that help create a happy, healthy environment for the animals.

 Meet and Greet

 CAP is open for adoptions seven days a week, and volunteers help get animals adopted into new homes every day.
 Volunteers help animals find new homes by assisting clients in the dog and cat adoption areas by providing information, taking animals out of their kennels for interaction with potential adopters, and cleaning Mix and Mingle rooms so they are available for visitors.
 Volunteers are especially needed on Friday, Saturday, and Sunday afternoons.

 Every dog in our shelter is walked at least twice a day to ensure they get exercise and one-on-one attention.
 However, dogs that have been waiting longer to get adopted need extra exercise, attention, and mental stimulation to keep them healthy and happy.
 Volunteers age eighteen and up can train to take these long-term residents on long morning walks in George Bush Park to lift their spirits and burn off extra energy.